 Did you know?

 Second Harvest Community Food Bank is thrilled to announce that we have again been issued a 4-Star Rating with Charity Navigator!
-This is the fourth consecutive year that Second Harvest has received the 4-Star rating, placing us in the elite 12 percent of non-profits that practice a high level of sound fiscal management and a commitment to accountability and transparency year after year.
+This is the fifth consecutive year that Second Harvest has received the 4-Star rating, placing us in the elite of non-profits that practice a high level of sound fiscal management and a commitment to accountability and transparency year after year.

 The 4-Star Charity Navigator rating is an important consideration when deciding where to donate your money.
 At Second Harvest, we have demonstrated our commitment to business practices that minimize the chances of compromising our mission of building hunger-free communities.
 Our exceptional rating demonstrates that we are an organization that you can trust.